 The Anstey and Seymour arms of the Shuswap Lake are mostly boat access only, and have some great campgrounds and places to explore, plus a floating store open in the summer.
 The last arm of the lake to mention is the Shuswap arm, with communities of Blind Bay, Sorrento and Scotch Creek.
 Copper Island is the only island on the Shuswap near Blind Bay and has a trail and high cliffs to jump from into safe, deep water.
 The Adam’s River runs into this arm of the lake from the Adam’s Lake, and has the famous, largest Sockeye Salmon Run in the world every four years.
 The Quaout Lodge and golf course, run by the Shuswap Native Community, sits on the Little Shuswap Lake, right beside the Shuswap arm of the Shuswap Lake, joined by the Little River, which is very fun to swim and boat down!
 Brave swimmers might enjoy floating down the Adam’s River Canyon in a life jacket, jumping from cliffs into the river with us, or white water rafting!
 Our family cabin is on a lease on native land on the Little Shuswap Lake, and we often spend weekends there doing water activities and having bonfires, etc. If you love water, the weather might allow a paddle or row in one of our little boats or paddle boards.
 We also love floating and swimming down the Salmon River, beyond Enderby.

-Here is a note about our past experiences: When we lived in Nova Scotia, many guests and friends joined us over the years at the Farm, especially during our larger events: the "Summer Free School" (three days at the end of August), "slow food dinners" (often in the harvest season), community potlucks and other parties including live music, barn dances, bonfires, stone-oven cooking, "tapas trecks", Halloween and Solstice forest gatherings, forest walks, field camping, hosting cyclists, and movies that we played in our big barn... project parties (or "work parties") we've had include building a straw-bale cabin ("Leslie's cabin"), raising a post and beam structure (the “pod"), stooking grain and moving hay bales, harvesting and de-skaping garlic, tree-planting, stacking fire wood, working with stone, building and maintaining greenhouses, forest-floor clean-up, trail building, harvesting fruit and other gardening, planting blueberry bushes, painting walls, creating artwork, farmhouse and barn cleaning and maintenance, evacuating and tearing down an old barn (the “hog barn"), metal recycling, scrap wood burning...
-For fun we sometimes traveled together, played group games, had sing-alongs, bonfires, walks, swam together and goofed around on the beach, and of course, we shared food together!
+Here is a note about our past experiences: When we lived in Nova Scotia, many guests and friends joined us over 18 years at the Farm, especially during our larger events: the "Summer Free School" (three days at the end of August), "slow food dinners" (often in the harvest season), and community potlucks.
+Other parties included live music, barn dances, bonfires, stone-oven cooking, "tapas trecks", Halloween and Solstice forest gatherings, forest walks, field camping, hosting cyclists, and movies that we played in our big barn... project parties (or "work parties") we've had include building a straw-bale cabin ("Leslie's cabin"), raising a post and beam structure (the “pod"), stooking grain and moving hay bales, harvesting and de-skaping garlic, tree-planting, stacking fire wood, working with stone, building and maintaining greenhouses, forest-floor clean-up, trail building, harvesting fruit and other gardening, planting blueberry bushes, painting walls, creating artwork, farmhouse and barn cleaning and maintenance, evacuating and tearing down an old barn (the “hog barn"), metal recycling, scrap wood burning, prepping mushroom logs… For fun we sometimes traveled together, played group games, had sing-alongs, bonfires, walks, swam together and goofed around on the beach, and of course, we shared food together!
 And much more...
 But now that we've moved out West, life is different.
 We're still building up our friend network, and Corona has made that process slower!